Eschatologue/CM_wiki/docs/chr-creation/origin/affiliation.md

 The following are common usage of Affiliation Points:

-**Calling in a Favour**{ .inl } Request aid from a contact, such as an academic granting access to restricted research, an artist spreading a message, or a noble intervening in legal matters.
+**Calling in a Favour**{.inl} Request aid from a contact, such as an academic granting access to restricted research, an artist spreading a message, or a noble intervening in legal matters.

-**Gaining Access**{ .inl } Enter an exclusive location tied to your Affiliation, such as a royal court, underground club, or hidden temple.
+**Gaining Access**{.inl} Enter an exclusive location tied to your Affiliation, such as a royal court, underground club, or hidden temple.

-**Securing Resources**{ .inl } Obtain rare materials, services, or information unique to your Affiliation.
+**Securing Resources**{.inl} Obtain rare materials, services, or information unique to your Affiliation.
 This could include spell components, smuggled goods, or an invitation to an elite gathering.

-**Avoiding Trouble**{ .inl } Reduce suspicion, gain leniency, or persuade someone within your Affiliation to overlook a misdeed.
+**Avoiding Trouble**{.inl} Reduce suspicion, gain leniency, or persuade someone within your Affiliation to overlook a misdeed.

 ### Regaining Affiliation Points